stevenbackus/stevenbackus.github.io/bank.md

 Be sure to follow *The Interesting Project Template* as shown in [**The Data Science Project Studio**](https://www.datacareerjumpstart.com/products/the-data-science-project-studio/categories/2150357707/posts/2158441592).

 ### 1. You can have sections and text.

-Just like this.
-And you can even add internal coding blocks

 ```python
 print('this is the python code I used to solve this problem')
 ```